Kalundu, Uvira: Terrain and climate

 The Kalundu's topography is characterized by predominantly flat terrain, with elevations ranging between 780 and 900 meters above sea level.
 This low-to-mid-altitude relief provides favorable conditions for agriculture, particularly for cultivating a wide range of crop species and trees.
 The commune features a diversity of soil types, including abundant clay soils in the upland areas and very rich alluvial soils in the lowlands.
 These alluvial deposits are believed by geologists to have been formed during the glacial and pluvial phases of the Quaternary period.
 Lake-derived alluvium occurs in two forms: terrace-forming sediments and those lining the bed of Lake Tanganyika.
 The sandy texture of these lake sediments limits their agricultural productivity.

 Situated within the Lake Tanganyika watershed, Kalundu is part of a broader hydrological system encompassing several rivers and streams.
 The Kalimabenge River is the most prominent, accompanied by five secondary streams: Kabimba, Kakungwe, Zengeza, Ruzozi, and Kamongola, all of which flow into Lake Tanganyika.
 The natural vegetation in the area has been largely cleared due to human activity.
 In its place, artificial vegetation introduced during the colonial era now dominates, consisting mainly of eucalyptus, mango, avocado, and citrus trees (including orange, lemon, and mandarin).

 Kalundu experiences a semi-arid, tropical climate.
 Seasonal and topographical variations influence temperature levels, which typically range from 20 °C to 30 °C in the plains and from 15 °C to 25 °C in the highlands.
 The area receives an average annual rainfall of about 1,600 millimeters, with a mean annual temperature of 24 °C.

-Government and administrative divisions
+Administrative divisions and governance

+Administratively, Kalundu is divided into six quartiers: